CPAN-Security/security.metacpan.org/sbom/README.md

 ## Author

 The initial and/or main creator of the component in question.
-Typically works on all aspects of the code, including features, bugfixes, tests and security issues.
+Typically works on all aspects of the code, including features, bug fixes, tests and security issues.
 Has the final say on the original contents of the package.
 The Author _can_ be a group of people, though a single point of responsibility is common.
 If an Author has upstream (reverse) dependencies, the Author is also considered to be a Developer (as seen from the upstream Author's perspective.